mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 **Step 1: Install Node.js (if you don't have it already)**

-The MCP connection requires Node.js to run.
-This is the one thing the Developer docs don't mention that will trip you up.
+The MCP connection requires **Node.js ** to run.
+This is the one thing the Developer docs don't mention.

 1. Open your terminal (Mac: Terminal app, Windows: Command Prompt).
 2. Type `node --version` and press Enter.